Fraud

-A hoax is a distinct concept that involves deliberate deception without the intention of gain or of materially damaging or depriving a victim.

-As a civil wrong
+Terminology

+Fraud can be defined as either a civil wrong or a criminal act.
+For civil fraud, a government agency or person or entity harmed by fraud may bring litigation to stop the fraud, seek monetary damages, or both.
+For criminal fraud, a person may be prosecuted for the fraud and potentially face fines, incarceration, or both.

+Civil law

-In common law jurisdictions, as a civil wrong, fraud is a tort.
-While the precise definitions and requirements of proof vary among jurisdictions, the requisite elements of fraud as a tort generally are the intentional misrepresentation or concealment of an important fact upon which the victim is meant to rely, and in fact does rely, to the harm of the victim.
+In common law jurisdictions, as a civil wrong, fraud is considered a tort.
+While the precise definitions and requirements of proof vary among jurisdictions, the requisite elements of fraud as a tort generally are the intentional misrepresentation or concealment of an important fact upon which the victim is meant to rely, and in fact does rely, to the detriment of the victim.
 Proving fraud in a court of law is often said to be difficult as the intention to defraud is the key element in question.
 As such, proving fraud comes with a "greater evidentiary burden than other civil claims".
 This difficulty is exacerbated by the fact that some jurisdictions require the victim to prove fraud by clear and convincing evidence.

+In cases of a fraudulently induced contract, fraud may serve as a legal defence in a civil action for breach of contract or specific performance of a contract.
+Similarly, fraud may serve as a basis for a court to invoke its equitable jurisdiction.
 The remedies for fraud may include rescission (i.e., reversal) of a fraudulently obtained agreement or transaction, the recovery of a monetary award to compensate for the harm caused, punitive damages to punish or deter the misconduct, and possibly others.

-In cases of a fraudulently induced contract, fraud may serve as a defense in a civil action for breach of contract or specific performance of contract.
-Similarly, fraud may serve as a basis for a court to invoke its equitable jurisdiction.

-As a criminal offense
+Criminal law

-In common law jurisdictions, as a criminal offense, fraud takes many different forms, some general (e.g., theft by false pretense) and some specific to particular categories of victims or misconduct (e.g., bank fraud, insurance fraud, forgery).
+In common law jurisdictions, as a criminal offence, fraud takes many different forms, some general (e.g., theft by false pretense) and some specific to particular categories of victims or misconduct (e.g., bank fraud, insurance fraud, forgery).
 The elements of fraud as a crime similarly vary.
 The requisite elements of perhaps the most general form of criminal fraud, theft by false pretense, are the intentional deception of a victim by false representation or pretense with the intent of persuading the victim to part with property and with the victim parting with property in reliance on the representation or pretense and with the perpetrator intending to keep the property from the victim.